-Prioritize improvement of employee and industry engagement in identified areas of greatest need say we are "...working to deliver programs to ensure that the resources entrusted to us as a semi-independent state agency are invested effectively and transparently to benefit all Oregonians."
+Prioritize improvement of employee and industry engagement in identified areas of greatest need

+When you get the chance to visit with Travel Oregon employees you will not have to look far to see that we are driven and passionate about our work.
+It is not an overstatement to say that for many of us it is a calling, a sacred mission.
+That's why it is not a stretch when we say we are "...working to deliver programs to ensure that the resources entrusted to us as a semi-independent state agency are invested effectively and transparently to benefit all Oregonians."
 Others see Travel Oregon as a stable and reliable platform, giving support and direction to the entire tourism industry-while also listening carefully to the needs and concerns of stakeholders and Oregonians.
 Which is why we work continually to connect with people around the world and share the many stories of Oregon.